 - Keep all dirty diapers in a DRY PAIL.
 We use a flip top garbage can with a diaper pail liner.
 We do NOT recommend a wet pail for many reasons.
 A wet pail is a drowning hazard, a mess, and a breeding ground for bacteria; not to mention the fact that it does not make your diapers cleaner.

-- Be sure to wash your diapers AT LEAST every three days.
-Every other day is optimal.
+- Be sure to wash your diapers AT LEAST every other day.

 - Be sure to remove inserts from pocket diapers and secure all hook-and-loop tabs.

 - Knock any solids off into the toilet.
 Breastfed poop can go straight into the pail.
-If your child is eating solids and still nursing you may want a Mini-Shower to help spray off "mushy" poop.
+If your child is eating solids and still nursing you may want a Diaper Sprayer to help spray off "mushy" poop.

 - When it is time to wash put all diapers and covers (EXCEPT WOOL) in the washer.
-Run a cold rinse on a high water level or large load setting with no detergent.
+Run a warm rinse on a with no detergent.
 This will help rinse out any poop and will help prevent staining.
 If there are no poopy diapers you may skip this step.

-- Line dry anything that has velcro, everything else can be dried in the dryer, INCLUDING pockets and covers.
-AIOs, prefolds and hemp inserts may require extra drying time.
+- Line dry anything that has velcro, everything else can be dried in the dryer, INCLUDING pockets and covers on a tumble dry low.

 - If you have problems with staining you can put the diapers in the sun and allow the sun to bleach them.
 You don't have to have a sunny day; any sun will help.
 I recommend the dash of your car for a perfect place to sun your diapers.